trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 > Okay cool, we have no duplicates, so I exported our data to import into Google Cloud to utilize Google BigQuery SQL.
 >
 > Admittedly, I faced challenges troubleshooting this import since I had never worked with a dataset with 4 million+ observations.
-But that was part of the challenge, and definitely expanded my knowledge with working with such a massive dataset.
+But that was part of the challenge I wanted to face, and definitely expanded my knowledge with working with massive datasets.

 I wanted my analysis to additionally categorize the ride information by day of the week and ride length.
 I also wanted to further clean the data, so this code chunk below: